ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 1. Navigate to the `Users` tab.
 2. Click New User.
-3. Enter `user1` as the user name, and provide a password and email address.
+3. Enter `user1` as the name, and provide a password and email address.
-4. Select Namespace `websphere`
+4. Select Namespace `websphere`.
-5. Click Add User
+5. Click Add User.

 #### Re-Tag image